LaunchCodeEducation/data-analysis-curriculum/content/python-pandas-databases/reading/python-databases/_index.md

 1. Populate the table
 1. Perform CRUD operations on the table

+{{% notice blue Note "rocket" %}}
+The examples below are also available in the `data-analysis-projects/databases-python-pandas/python-db-walkthrough.ipynb` file.
+{{% /notice %}}

 ## SQLite3 with Python

 SQLite works in conjunction with python by allowing the user to establish a connection to the file-based datastore to store and reference the connection object through a variable.